vannawillerton/vannawillerton.github.io/DirichletProcesses.md

 ### Chinese Restaurant Process
-The Chinese Restaurant Process (CRP) is a more complex and widely used metaphor for understanding the Dirichlet Process.
-It is important to note that these metaphors are alternative but equivalent ways to construct the Dirichlet process.
-The CRP is usually described as a sequential sampling scheme using the metaphor of a restaurant.**I wouldn't call these metaphors --- they are mathematically formal.
-The names are metaphorical, but the mathematical objects are not**
+The Chinese Restaurant Process (CRP) is a more complex and widely used construction for understanding the Dirichlet Process.
+It is important to note that these are alternative but equivalent ways to construct the Dirichlet process.
+The CRP is usually described as a sequential sampling scheme using the metaphor of a restaurant.

 We imagine a restaurant with an infinite number of tables.
 The first customer enters the restaurant and sits at the first unoccupied table.